Peter Jones (drummer): Biography

 He was also in Stove Top, and recorded with rock band, Lucy's Crown, on their debut album.
-Jones played with Ross Hannaford, Rowland S. Howard, Lisa Miller, Kate Ceberano, Tinpan Orange, Freakpower and David Hosking.
+Jones played with Ross Hannaford, Rowland S. Howard, Lisa Miller, Kate Ceberano, Tinpan Orange, Freakpower (which included Nique Needles, Nick Barker and Stu Thomas)and David Hosking.

 In mid-1994 Jones was asked to join Crowded House to replace founding drummer, Paul Hester.
 The group were touring the United States and had temporarily used tour mate's Sheryl Crow's drummer Wally Ingram, before Jones could arrive.
 He remained with the group until they disbanded in June 1996.
 He returned as a guest musician for their Farewell to the World concert in November that year.
 Jones' performance was recorded and appears on the group's live album of the concert, Farewell to the World (November 2006).
 On the related DVD, founding lead vocalist, Neil Finn, mentions that Jones was a school teacher.

 In August 1995 while still a member of Crowded House, Jones formed a pop music side project, Deadstar, with former Harem Scarem bandmate, Barry Palmer on guitar and bass guitar (also in Hunters & Collectors), and Caroline Kennedy (ex-Plums) on lead vocals.
 They issued their debut self-titled album in October, most of the tracks were co-written by the three band members.
 After Crowded House had disbanded in November of the following year, Deadstar recruited Nick Seymour on bass guitar.
 The group issued two more studio albums, Milk (August 1997) and Somewhere Over the Radio (September 1999), until they disbanded in 2001.

 After Deadstar Jones worked as a session musician for various groups including Ross Hannaford's Reggaebites (2002); as a producer he worked on albums by Stephen Cummings (Firecracker, 3 February 2003; Close Ups, 16 August 2000), Tess McKenna (Boom Bam, 2003), and Rebecca Barnard (Fortified, 2006).

 After 1999, Jones was at Roxburgh College, initially as a drum instructor and then as a classroom teacher.
 In March 2011, Jones was diagnosed with brain cancer.
 He died from the disease on 18 May 2012 in Melbourne, aged 49.